-Top Strategies to Prevent Holiday Return Policy Abuse
+How to Prevent Holiday Return Policy Abuse & Reduce Post-Holiday Returns

 What is return policy abuse?

 Return policy abuse occurs when customers intentionally misuse or exploit a company’s return policy for personal gain.
-While most shoppers follow return guidelines in good faith, others may take advantage of loopholes—an issue that increases during the holiday season when return volumes spike.
+While most customers adhere to return policies responsibly, some individuals exploit existing loopholes—an issue that becomes more prevalent during the holiday season.

 Return policy abuse can take various forms, such as excessive returns, fraudulent returns, or exploiting policy gaps.
 Some common holiday return policy abuse tactics include: